caprover/caprover-website/docs/app-configuration.md

 - A image processor which takes a photo and runs some logic to figure out what is in the picture.
 This is a good example of an app that can benefit from getting spawned as multiple instances as it's CPU heavy.
 - A TODO web app.
 Note that this app will definitely uses some sort of database which is persistent.
 But the webapp itself does not store anything directly on disk.
 - An image upload app that uses Amazon S3 as the storage engine rather than storing images locally on disk

-## Port Mapping

-CapRover allows you to map ports from a container to the host.
-You should use this feature if you want a specific port of your apps/containers to be publicly accessible.
-The most common use case is when you want to connect to a database container from your local machine.
-Note that even if you don't set any port mapping, all ports are accessible from other containers on the same Captain cluster.
-Therefore, you should only use this option if you want the port to be publicly accessible.
-Make sure to have the port open, see [firewall settings](firewall.md).

-Note that you only need port mapping if your database is being accessed from an external machine.
-For example, if you want your NodeJS app to access your MongoDB database, and you do not need to access your MongoDB from your laptop, you don't need Port Mapping.
-Instead, you can use the fully qualified name for the MongoDB instance which is `srv-captain--mongodb-app-name` (replace `mongodb-app-name` with the app name you used).